 When can I travel to Canada again?

-It is currently not known when travelling to Canada with an eTA will be permitted again, but due to the rising number of infections - including in Canada itself - the travel limitations and other coronavirus measures will likely remain in effect for several more weeks or months.
-A travel ban also applies for travellers from the USA, which will remain in effect until at least 21 January.
+It is currently not known when travelling to Canada with an eTA will be permitted again, but due to the rising number of infections - including in Canada itself - the travel limitations and other coronavirus measures will remain in effect until at least 21 April.
 Aside from the travel ban, measures have also been taken by airlines, which can sometimes be more extreme or have different terms compared to the travel ban of the Canadian government.
 Check with your airline regarding this.
 The information on this page is continually updated.
 This means that as soon as more information becomes available, it can be found here.

 What should I do if I am already in Canada?

 The FCDO currently does not see any immediate reason for travellers to return to the UK from Canada.
 Observe the Canadian health guidelines (hygiene, limiting non-essential travel, wearing a mask, cleaning surfaces and objects, minimum 2 metres distance from other people and staying at home when showing symptoms or if you are in a risk group).
 In certain provinces, such as Ontario, Quebec and British Columbia, limiations are in place regarding public services such as restaurants and stores.
 People who are allowed to travel to Canada on an exception permit need to follow some additional rules, such as wearing a wask in public spaces and keeping a list of contacts in the first 14 days after arrival in Canada.